 The navigation quick keys in the JAWS screen reader make it faster and easier for customers to move around our site and easily access the content.

-SafeWork NSW is a division of the Department of Finance, Services and Innovation (DFSI).
-The DFSI endorsed the World Wide Web Consortium's Web Content Accessibility Guidelines version 2.0 (commonly known as WCAG 2.0) and we are implementing Australian Government's Web Accessibility National Transition Strategy (NTS).
+SafeWork NSW is a division of the Department Customer Service.
+The Department of Customer Service endorsed the World Wide Web Consortium's Web Content Accessibility Guidelines version 2.0 (commonly known as WCAG 2.0) and we are implementing Australian Government's Web Accessibility National Transition Strategy (NTS).

 WCAG 2.0 is a series of international standards from the Word Wide Web Consortium.
 It identifies techniques to create and manage web content in ways that are more accessible to people with disabilities including those who may use assistive technologies like screen readers.
 Websites that are more accessible are also generally more user friendly to everyone.